Range Rover Velar Review 2024

 Ask the heycar experts: common questions

-A new Range Rover Velar is priced from £45,925, which is a smidgen more than rivals including the BMW X4 and Mercedes GLC Coupe.
-You can save money by looking for a used Range Rover Velar, though – with prices starting from around £33,000 for an early example.
+A new Range Rover Velar is priced from £54,490, which is more than some key rivals including the BMW X4 and Mercedes GLC Coupe.
+You can save money by looking for a used Range Rover Velar, though – with prices starting from around £23,000 for an early example.

 While the Range Rover Velar only has five seats, there are a number of other Land Rover models that are available with seven seats.
 These include the Range Rover Sport, Discovery, Discovery Sport and Defender.